 Your posture plays a very big part in how you look.
 Poor posture can make you look overweight, unhealthy, weak and older.
 Slouching can make your back look hunched, giving the appearance of someone who simply cannot stand straight.
 It can also affect your health.

 Poor posture can lead to back pain, migraines, poor circulation, weaker bones, digestive issues and pain in your legs and feet.
 Standing straight, makes you look taller, more confident, stronger, fitter, slimmer and younger.

 But, it can be easier said than done.
 If you’ve had poor posture for a long time, standing up straight is hard work.
 Spend time improving your core strength, and check and correct your posture throughout the day, sucking your tummy in, tucking your bottom in, pulling your shoulders down and back and aligning your body.

 Exercise has so many benefits.
 It helps to improve your posture, improves your circulation, gives your physical and mental health a huge boost and makes you happier.
 It can also help you to look and feel younger.

 Exercise, especially done outdoors in the fresh air can give your cheeks a rosy and youthful glow.
-It can also help to flush your body of toxins and keeps your skin tight.
+It can also help flush your body with toxins and keep your skin tight.

 Get Your Makeup Right